 This comes on the heels of the same type of actions in three other states.
 In the last couple of years, Florida, Texas, and California all recently overturned bans, leaving only six states who still uphold bans on surcharges.
 Many are wondering if the last few states holding out, (Colorado, Connecticut, Kansas, Maine, Massachusetts, and Oklahoma) will be pushed to narrow or overturn their bans as well.
 Other countries where merchants adding surcharges for credit card payment have become more commonplace include Australia, Mexico, and New Zealand.

 Why would merchants want to add a credit card surcharge?

 There are indications that merchants in the U.S. are beginning to have more interest in passing on the fees associated with accepting credit cards to their customers.
 Widespread confusion and a slew of inquiries over the last year prompted Visa to issue guidance to the acquirers with a reminder that they must abide by Visa rules first when offering these types of programs to their merchants.

-But some say this isn’t the retail communities main goal.
-A spokesman with the National Retail Federation has pointed out that the while the ruling has clarified what merchants are legally able to do..”by and large the retail industry has no interest in surcharging.
+But some say this isn’t the retail community’s main goal.
+A spokesman with the National Retail Federation has pointed out that while the ruling has clarified what merchants are legally able to do..” by and large the retail industry has no interest in surcharging.
 We’re trying to get swipe fees reduced so prices that consumers pay would be lower.”

-Bankcard Brokers makes every effort to help to educate merchants on the solutions available to them as well as the laws and regulations surrounding them.
-Our Payments Professionals have all completed their ETA Certification demonstrating that they have not only achieved the highest level of education in the industry but also the possess the expertise to recommend the best and most appropriate solution for your business.
-Don’t hesitate to call Bankcard Brokers today to learn more about your options and “experience the Bankcard Brokers difference!”
+Bankcard Brokers our goal is to educate merchants on available solutions as well as the laws and regulations surrounding them.
+All our Payments Professionals have completed their ETA Certification demonstrating they’ve achieved the highest level of education in the industry.
+This certification ensures that they possess the expertise to recommend the best and most appropriate solution for your business.
+Don’t hesitate to call Bankcard Brokers today to learn more about your options.
+“Experience the Bankcard Brokers difference!”